 - Cook the onions for about 25 minutes, or until they turn a caramel color.
 Remember to stir them occasionally to avoid burning.
 If they start to darken too quickly, turn the heat down.

 - Bring some water to a boil in a medium-large pot about ½ to ¾ full.
 Once boiling, add in a pinch of salt and your macaroni shells.
 Cook them according to the box instructions, or approximately 8-10 minutes.

 - Once finished, drain pasta and throw it back in the cooking pot.

-- In a high-speed blender, add 2-3 garlic cloves, ¾ cup cashews (drained), 1 ¼ cups almond milk, 5 tbsp nutritional yeast, ½ tbsp Dijon, 1 tbsp apple cider vinegar, 2 tsp garlic powder, and ½ tsp red pepper flakes.
+- In a high-speed blender, add 2-3 garlic cloves, ¾ cup cashews (drained), 1 ¼ cups almond milk, 5 tablespoon nutritional yeast, ½ tablespoon Dijon, 1 tablespoon apple cider vinegar, 2 teaspoon garlic powder, and ½ teaspoon red pepper flakes.